jes-sherborne/genetic-optimizer/README.markdown

 ### Writing your own mutation function

 A mutation function takes an existing individual and changes it in a random way.
 You may want to write your own mutation function if there are combinations of values x[] that are not valid.
-By writing your own mutation function, you can ensure that all offspring remain valid.
+By writing your own mutation function, you can ensure that all mutations yield a valid individual.
 In the travelling salesman example, each variable represents a location on a tour, and we must visit each location exactly once.

 You can also use the mutation function to introduce a periodic heuristic to improve the solution.
 For example, you might use it to run a local search on randomly selected individuals from time to time.